UltraEngine/Documentation/CPP/CreateStreamBuffer.md

 ## Remarks

-If the [Buffer::Data()](Buffer_data.md) method is called on a StreamBuffer object, it will return NULL since the data is not loaded in memory.
+If the [Data](Buffer_data.md) method is called on a StreamBuffer object, it will return NULL since there is no pointer to data in memory.

+if the [Resize](Buffer_Resize.md) method is called on a StreamBuffer object, no resizing will take place and false will be returned.

 ## Example